Director, MFA in Communication Media Arts

 Professional Awards and Accolades

-Williams produced a six-hour series about creativity and co-edited the book Media and the Creative Process as a companion guide to the series.
+Professor Williams produced a six-hour series about creativity as a companion guide to his Media and the Creative Process book.
 Watch episodes here (password: MDIA1020).

 Posted on Tue, September 1, 2009